 The psychosocial and biological mechanisms that interact to influence health outcomes.
 Cultural, political, socioeconomic, and psychological factors that can impact the biological mechanisms underlying both mental and physical health; epigenetic and genetic alterations; implications for psychosocial interventions.
 Precludes additional credit for HLTH 4402 (no longer offered).
-Prerequisite(s): HLTH 2003 or permission of the department.
+Prerequisite(s): HLTH 2002 and HLTH 2003 or permission

-HLTH 3503 [0.5 credit] Chronic Illness and Disability
+HLTH 3503 [0.5 credit] Disability and Chronic Health Conditions

-An interdisciplinary view of disabilities related to injury or disease processes including risk factors, the trajectory of such conditions, the burden of health attributable to them, and their global distribution.
-Strategies for early prevention and health promotion.
+An interdisciplinary view of disability and chronic health conditions, including risk factors, prevalence, and the trajectory of such conditions.
+Functional impact based on life stage.
+Strategies for health promotion, prevention, accommodations, treatment, and rehabilitation.
 Prerequisite(s): HLTH 2002 and HLTH 2003 or permission of the department.